 Where the design community meets.

-San Francisco Director of Design at Dropbox Joined over 5 years ago
+San Francisco Director of Design at Dropbox Joined almost 6 years ago

 Curious why you would think embracing consistency = laziness.
 If a designer establishes useful patterns, why not re-use those?